Fady120/3-Tier-Web-Application-on-AWS/README.md

 ## Solution Overview ✨

 This repository illustrates how to manually provision a **highly available**, **scalable**, and **secure 3‑tier web application** on AWS using the AWS Console or CLI.
-Ideal for learning cloud architecture, auditing infrastructure, or environments where scripted automation isn't used.
+Ideal for hands-on learning, audit transparency, or environments where scripted automation isn’t used.

 ---